Reasons to Study Health Informatics in Missouri

 Concentration: Health Informatics - Campus Based - Visit Website

-The PhD in Informatics with a Health Informatics concentration at the University of Missouri-Columbia offers an interdisciplinary approach, blending computation, genomics, and health systems.
-This campus-based program includes professional development through lab rotations and seminars, targeting students interested in healthcare data science and innovative research.
-A strong academic background is required for admission, with the program paving the way for careers in advancing health informatics.
+The PhD in Informatics with a Health Informatics concentration at the University of Missouri-Columbia offers an interdisciplinary approach, covering computation, genomics, statistics, and health systems.
+Students engage in lab rotations, seminars, and professional development to build expertise in healthcare data science and innovative research.
+This campus-based program requires a strong academic background and prepares graduates for advanced careers in health informatics.
+An entrance exam, such as the GRE, is typically required for doctoral admissions; confirm details with the university.

 Washington University in St Louis